canvas-medical/documentation/collections/_api/coverageeligibilityresponse.md

             type: string
           - name: id
             type: string
-            description: The identifier of the coverage eligibility response.
+            description: The identifier of the CoverageEligibilityResponse.
           - name: status
             type: string
             description: Status of the resource.